-What are most common causes of eye bags?
+What are the most common causes of eye bags?

-- Age: Without doubt this is the biggest cause of eye bags and occurs as our skin becomes looser and more saggy as we get older.
-This loss of elasticity allows fluids and fat to deposit more easily into the lower eye lid.
+- Age: Without a doubt, this is the biggest cause of eye bags and occurs as our skin becomes looser and saggier as we get older.
+This loss of elasticity allows fluids and fat to deposit more easily into the lower eyelid.

 - Genetics: If your parents developed bags under their eyes at a young age, then unfortunately you have a higher chance of doing the same.

 - Allergies: Some people will develop swelling under their eyes as a result of an allergic reaction.
 The best way to avoid this is to determine what you are allergic to and try to avoid contact with the known allergen.